Fundraising page best practices

 You should not state that donations will go direct to your chosen charity or make any incorrect statements regarding payment times.

-Please contact us if you have any questions or concerns regarding these best practices, or if you believe an existing fundraising page may break either these best practices or our terms and conditions.
+Please contact us if you have any questions or concerns regarding these best practices If you believe an existing Fundraising Page may break either these best practices or our terms and conditions, please follow the steps in our complaints procedure.